cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 #### Notable updates

-- Release of version `0.14.0` imminent as most of the [stateless chain observation #1096](https://github.com/input-output-hk/hydra/issues/1096) feature is done and only some internal refactoring missing.
+- Release of version `0.14.0` is imminent as most of the [stateless chain observation #1096](https://github.com/input-output-hk/hydra/issues/1096) feature is done and only some internal refactoring missing.